mailcheck/mailcheck/README.md

 Contributing
 ------------

 Let's make Mailcheck awesome.
-We're on the lookout for contributors.
+We're on the lookout for maintainers and contributors.

 And do send in those pull requests!
 To get them accepted, please: